DEAP/deap/doc/evo_toolbox.rst

 Initialization
 --------------

-.. autoclass:: eap.toolbox.Repeat
+.. autoclass:: deap.toolbox.Repeat

 :class:`Repeat` is used in the ``examples/ga_onemax.py`` example.

-.. autoclass:: eap.toolbox.Iterate
+.. autoclass:: deap.toolbox.Iterate

 :class:`Iterate` is used in the ``examples/ga_tsp.py`` example.

-.. autoclass:: eap.toolbox.FuncCycle
+.. autoclass:: deap.toolbox.FuncCycle

 :class:`FuncCycle` is used in the ``examples/gp_adf_symbreg.py`` example.

 Decoration
 ----------

-.. autofunction:: eap.toolbox.decorate
+.. autofunction:: deap.toolbox.decorate